earllouisjr/earllouisjr/README.md

 Hi, I’m @earllouisjr, a Robotics Engineering Student at the University of Connecticut.

-Here I showcase some projects and classwork I've worked on, mainly in Python, C/C++, and MATLAB.
+Here I showcase some of my projects and classwork, mainly in Python, C/C++, and MATLAB.